All-in-one permit for advertising on a business premises

-If you want to advertise on a building in the Netherlands, for example by displaying a billboard or an illuminated sign, or you want to display one or several large, detached outdoor adverts, in most cases you will need an all-in-one permit for physical aspects.
+Do you want to advertise on a building in the Netherlands, for example by displaying a billboard or an illuminated sign?
+Or do you want to display large, detached outdoor adverts?
+In most cases you will need an all-in-one permit for physical aspects.

 Check whether you need an all-in-one permit

-The local council is in charge of ensuring road safety and safeguarding the townscape.
-For this reason you are not allowed to attach advertising to your business location without permission.
+The municipal authority is in charge of ensuring road safety and safeguarding the townscape.
+For this reason you need permission to attach advertising to your business location.
 Use this online tool to check whether you need an all-in-one permit (in Dutch).
 If you place a large advertising billboard or other object, you will need an all-in-one permit for building.

 Applying for an all-in-one permit